MachineLemonade/docs/docs/getting-started.md

 slug: "getting-started"
 ---

+Welcome to Astronomer.

 ## Start a Trial

-A good way to get started is to [sign up for an Astronomer Cloud trial](https://trial.astronomer.io).
+To sign up for a trial on Astronomer, fill out [this form]((https://trial.astronomer.io)).

+Whether you're exploring our Enterprise or Cloud offering, it's a good way to start getting to know our platform.

 ## Create a Workspace

+Once you've kicked off your trial, you'll be directed to create an account on Astronomer.
+Your account will be equipped with a personal workspace by default.

-You can think of your workspaces the same way you'd think of teams - they're just collections of Airflow deployments that specific user groups have access to.
-When you create an account on Astronomer, a default personal workspace is automatically created.
+You can think of your workspaces the same way you'd think of teams - they're collections of Airflow deployments that specific user groups have access to.
 Airflow deployments are hierarchically lower - from a workspace, you can create one or more Airflow deployments.

-### Joining another Workspace
+### Join another Workspace

-If you're new to Astronomer but someone else on your team has an existing workspace you want to join, you'll still need to sign up.
+If you're new to Astronomer but someone else on your team has an existing workspace you want to join, you'll still need to [create an account](https://app.astronomer.cloud/signup).
 A personal workspace for you will be generated regardless, and that team member will be able to add you as a user to a shared workspace directly from their account.

+Read more about Astrononmer's UI [here](https://preview.astronomer.io/docs/airflow-deployments/).

 ## Develop with the Astronomer CLI